I Am Missing You: Release and reception

 Backed with the instrumental "Lust", "I Am Missing You" was the first single released on Dark Horse Records.
 In the UK, it was issued as the lead single from Shankar Family & Friends, on 13 September 1974, but its US release was delayed until 6 November, a month after the album became available there.
 The song appeared as the opening track on the album, with the reprise version sequenced as track 4.
 In his interview with Horne, released to UK radio stations that September as The Dark Horse Radio Special, Harrison spoke of the single's commercial appeal: "[It's] really like Top of the Pops – it should be top of the pops, because it's lovely."
 Despite the song's simplicity and catchiness, it failed to chart in Britain or America.

 Author Robert Rodriguez views "I Am Missing You" as "a pop/Indian delicacy" and recognises its potential for commercial success in a year when a rock version of "The Lord's Prayer" was an international hit for Sister Janet Mead.
 On release, Billboard magazine's reviewer listed the song first among the album's "best cuts" and wrote of the genre-crossing Shankar Family & Friends: "Above all, this set proves that Shankar is still a master of his craft and that not all music, pop or otherwise, need be of Western origins."

 Noting its parent album's experimentation with jazz and funk styles, Simon Leng describes "I Am Missing You" as "[t]he most striking fusion on the album … a pop version of a Shankar bhajan" and praises the performance of "the sublime Lakshmi Shankar, whose voice soared through three octaves with ease".
-In an article about the song on his arts website Elsewhere, Graham Reid describes the recording as "a pure pop production" that "sounds sublime" and notes its hit potential "had [it] appeared within months of Harrison's 'My Sweet Lord' four years previous".

 The Harrison-arranged "I Am Missing You" was included on Shankar's career-spanning box set In Celebration, released in 1996.
 The reprise version appeared on a single-disc spin-off from this compilation, In Celebration – Highlights, providing what Billboard considered to be one of the "[h]ighlights among the highlights".
 In 2010, the song was made available again with the debut CD release of Shankar Family & Friends, issued as one of four discs in the Shankar–Harrison box set Collaborations.

 In an otherwise favourable critique of Shankar Family & Friends, Sachyn Mital of PopMatters considers the pop version of "I Am Missing You" out of place there, saying: "This is one song I would avoid, [al]though its 'Reprise' smoothes over the outlandishness."
 Reviewing for The Second Disc, Joe Marchese opines: "The album gets off to a wonderful start with 'I Am Missing You,' as sung by Lakshmi Shankar.
 This rare English-language song shows off Shankar's gift for melody …"